Đọc bài viết bằng tiếng Việt.

 It’s an enclosed courtyard dating from the early 14th century.
-The Begijnhof was originally built as a sactuary for the Begijntjes, a Catholic sisterhood who lived like nuns, although they took no monastic vows.
+The Begijnhof was originally built as a sanctuary for the Begijntjes, a Catholic sisterhood who lived like nuns, although they took no monastic vows.

 Houses in Begijnhof are still occupied by single women, so please respect their privacy and be quiet.
 [Source]

-After a long day being amazed by Amsterdam’s masterpieces, beer, and food, Begijnhof is the place to recover and find your inner peace.
+After a long day of being amazed by Amsterdam’s masterpieces, beer, and food, Begijnhof is the place to recover and find your inner peace.
 This small court is simply cut off from the sin of this city.

 I went there on a cloudy afternoon, and later on, it rained unexpectedly.
-Suddenly all the tourists vanished, leaving me with the rain drops falling tenderly on the roofs of those old houses.
+Suddenly all the tourists vanished, leaving me with the raindrops falling tenderly on the roofs of those old houses.